 918 (Late June)

-Aethelflaed’s daughter Aelfwynn was recognised as Lady of the Mercians.
+Aethelflaed’s daughter Aelfwynn was recognised as Lady of the Mercians by the people.

-King Edward was concerned that Mercia would try to become independent and so removed Aelfwynn and took control of Mercia himself.
+King Edward the Elder was concerned that Mercia would try to become independent and so removed his niece Aelfwynn and took control of Mercia himself.

 Edward constructed a new burh at Thelwell.